KMOX: Entercom/Audacy ownership

 KMOX carried The Rush Limbaugh Show weekdays for several decades.
 The program was sometimes pre-empted by St. Louis Cardinals' afternoon baseball games.
 Limbaugh was one of the few non-local shows broadcast on the station.
-It was syndicated by Premiere Networks, a subsidiary of iHeartMedia.
 KMOX also began carrying two non-local shows overnight, Our American Stories with Lee Habeeb and America in the Morning.
-Habeeb is a programmer with the Salem Radio Network.
-America in the Morning is supplied by Westwood One, a subsidiary of Cumulus Media.

 For the past 21 years, KMOX has hosted a holiday radio program every year.
 KMOX personalities perform an old-time radio show in front of a live audience.
 Some years, the script is from A Christmas Carol.